CRYSTAL MOUNTAIN GOLF CLUB

 Michigan Golf Course Review

 Crystal Mountain in Thompsonville just SW of the Traverse City resort area, is a full service golf resort featuring 36 holes of 4-star golf with a variety of lodging options that rank with the finest in the Midwest.
-The golf school and junior golf academy have been honored as tops in Michigan and rank with some of the finest facilities in the country, with Director of
+The golf school and junior golf academy have been honored as tops in Michigan and rank with some of the finest facilities in the country.
+Crystal

 The Mountain Ridge and Betsie Valley courses are serviced by the same clubhouse, which features a well stocked pro shop, grill and lounge, plus locker rooms with showers.